doctrine/mongodb-odm/docs/en/cookbook/time-series-data.rst

 -
     Measurements, which are the data points tracked at increments in time.

+A time series document always contains a time value, and one or more measurement fields.
+Metadata is optional, but cannot be added to a time series collection after creating it.
+When using an embedded document for metadata, fields can be added to this document after creating the collection.

 .. note::

     Support for time series collections was added in MongoDB 5.0.
 Attempting to